“The Poor Poet” by Carl Spitzweg

 “The Poor Poet” by Carl Spitzweg depicts the popular cliché of the poet concentrating only on his art; his material wealth and appearances are not a priority.
 The poet is shown in his shabby attic room on a simple mattress lying on the bare floor, wearing a worn-out and patched jacket and a sleeping cap.
 An umbrella has been positioned to protect him from the leaky roof, and his books surround him.
 The poet is unperturbed by the impoverished room he is devoted to writing his poem.

 The poet holds his writing quill in his mouth while he uses his fingers to count the meter of his poem.
-Like so many of Carl Spitzweg’s paintings, “The Poor Poet” combines a look into a real life situation with a sense of humour.
-However, when the picture was first exhibited in the Munich in 1839, it met with criticism because of its satirical depiction of the impoverished poet.
+Like so many of Carl Spitzweg’s paintings, “The Poor Poet” combines a look into a real-life situation with a sense of humor.
+When the picture was first exhibited in the Munich in 1839, it met with criticism because of its satirical depiction of the impoverished poet.
 The image was interpreted as an attack on all impoverished artists, and his contemporaries’ questioned the meaning and purpose of Spitzweg’s painting.

 Carl Spitzweg (1808 – 1885) was a German romanticist painter of the Biedermeier era.
 Spitzweg was self-taught as an artist, starting by copying the works of Flemish masters.
 He contributed his first work to satiric magazines.
 Upon receiving an inheritance in 1833, he was able to dedicate himself to painting.

-Spitzweg visited the European art centres of Prague, Venice, Paris, London, and Belgium to study the works of various artists and to refine his technique and style.
+Spitzweg visited the European art centers of Prague, Venice, Paris, London, and Belgium to study the works of various artists and to refine his technique and style.
 His later paintings and drawings are often humorous genre works.
-Many of his paintings depict sharply characterised eccentrics.
+Many of his paintings depict sharply characterized eccentrics.

 The Poor Poet